Army Credits "Persistent Modernization" Strategy for High-Speed Attack Breakthroughs

 “If you fail to do the demonstrations, and if you fail to do the prototyping, then you have a much lower probability of success.
 And we've seen that in the past.
 But now we're seeing great success because we are doing the demonstrations here in AFC and forming the early requirements, handing it over to a prototyping effort, and then seeing if it's worth scaling or not,” Todd said.

-Kris Osborn is the defense editor for the National Interest.
+Kris Osborn is the President of Warrior Maven - Center for Military Modernization and the Defense Editor for the National Interest.
 Osborn previously served at the Pentagon as a Highly Qualified Expert with the Office of the Assistant Secretary of the Army—Acquisition, Logistics & Technology.
 Osborn has also worked as an anchor and on-air military specialist at national TV networks.
 He has appeared as a guest military expert on Fox News, MSNBC, The Military Channel, and The History Channel.
-He also has a Master's Degree in Comparative Literature from Columbia University.
+He also has a Masters Degree in Comparative Literature from Columbia University.